awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Details.md

      The logs for canary runs are stored in S3 buckets and in CloudWatch Logs\.

-     Screenshots show how your customers view your web pages\.
-You can use the HAR files \(HTTP Archive files\) to view detailed performance data about the web pages\.
+     Screenshots show how your customers view your webpages\.
+You can use the HAR files \(HTTP Archive files\) to view detailed performance data about the webpages\.
 You can analyze the list of web requests and catch performance issues such as time to load for an item\.
-Log files show the record of interactions between the canary run and the web page and can be used to identify details of errors\.
+Log files show the record of interactions between the canary run and the webpage and can be used to identify details of errors\.

+     If the canary uses the `syn-nodejs-2.0-beta` runtime or later, you can sort the HAR files by status code, request size, or duation\.

+1. If the canary uses the `syn-nodejs-2.0-beta` runtime or later and the canary executes steps in its script, you can choose a **Steps** tab\.
+This tab displays a list of the canary's steps, each step's status, failure reason, URL after step execution, screenshots, and duration of step execution\.